-With evolving healthcare needs and emphasis on aging and retired service personnel, the Department of Defense in the past few years has been placing greater focus on health care and supporting facilities in its military bases.
+With evolving healthcare needs and emphasis on aging and retired service personnel, the Department of Defense has placed a greater focus on health care and supporting facilities in its military bases.
 Seymour Johnson is one of the many that is renovating or expanding its medical facility.

-Heery provided a lump sum price while providing the potential for cost savings through value engineering during the design process allowing for the achievement of a 0-Sum contract change.
+Heery provided the potential for cost savings through value engineering during the design process allowing for the achievement of a 0-Sum contract change.

 Competitive cost control is achieved by an active participation by the design-builder and all subcontractors during the design process with continuous coordination meetings to ensure the project could be built on time and within budget including the coordination with the HFO, COE and users while balancing new user requirements with RFP requirements of the PFD.
 The opportunities to know, assess, and affect the costs of all facets of the project produce significant savings.
 Additionally, Heery yielded an effective integration of HFO, staff stakeholders, and USACE representatives with the Heery team of all disciplines, contractors, and subcontractors for weekly team coordination.